DIY ramen eggs by Kaz

-The Tokugawa shogunate3 locked Japan down intensely4 starting in 1603 and remained largely closed (with limited exceptions for the Chinese and the Dutch in Nagasaki and the Ryukyu Islands) until Matthew Perry arrived with an American fleet in 1853 demanding that Japan open to trade5.
+The Tokugawa shogunatelocked Japan down intensely starting in 1603 and remained largely closed (with limited exceptions for the Chinese and the Dutch in Nagasaki and the Ryukyu Islands) until Matthew Perry arrived with an American fleet in 1853 demanding that Japan open to trade.

 Sardine ramen from Chuuka Soba Aoba in Kichijoji